RedHatQE/widgetastic.core/README.rst

     cd widgetastic.core/    # Your git repository's root folder tox -e docs
     google-chrome build/htmldocs/index.html   # Or a browser of your choice

+I have set up `my Jenkins <https://up.falesnik.net/wt-doc/>`_ to build docs on new releases while RTD can't build the documentation.

 Introduction
 ------------